Hello again dear Patchers.

 Driving through town it is eerie to see ruined possessions lining the streets and draped over curbs.
 Rugs, chests, and miscellaneous boxes all discarded well before their intended time.

-For some, this might just tie into my previous the weight of stuff argument.
+For some, this might just tie into my previous argument.
 For others, material possessions of great sentimental import were damaged in this week’s storms.
 And sadly for some, pets exactly drowned in the waters.
 My condolences.

 I hope of all you affected by the rising waters, you find yourself in the first category.
 You may be aggravated that your stuff got wet and had to be hauled to the curb, but remember that it is just stuff.
 Stuff that you would have most likely eventually thrown away.
 Stuff that was being stored in the basement for a reason.